15 Indian PMs and Their Decisions That Changed India

 About Charan Singh

-Considered to be the champion of peasants, Chaudhary Charan Singh enjoyed a brief time in the office.
-A lawyer by profession, Singh served Uttar Pradesh in various capacities and was known for raising his voice against corruption, nepotism and inefficiency in the administrator.
-He is also the man behind major land reforms in UP.
-He was an avid reader and author of several books including ‘Abolition of Zamindari’.
+Considered the champion of peasants, Chaudhary Charan Singh had a brief time in office.
+A lawyer by profession, he served Uttar Pradesh in various capacities and was known for speaking out against corruption, nepotism, and inefficiency in administration.
+He was also the architect of major land reforms in UP and authored several books, including ‘Abolition of Zamindari’.

 Place of Birth: Hapur